 Given that content now drives both social and corporate communication, you’re going to need a strong content mix for Internal Communication if you want to keep employees engaged.
 This means a mix between company news, industry news, and daily life.
 The content should also be high-quality, and visual whenever possible.
 Text-based communication is fading away—visual is the future.
 And keep in mind the objective: to support both organizational communication (communication about the vision, the strategy, the CSR commitments, the achievements, HR news, etc.) as well as operational communication (local operational communication like COVID rule updates provided by a store manager to their team).
 Be sure to keep that difference in mind.

 The right digital tool to act as your communication platform and hub can make a huge difference.
 It should enable communication that’s visual, fun, and mobile-first, to engage employees wherever they are.
 It’s important that administrators are empowered to control what is displayed on the newsfeed, rather than relying on an unclear algorithm to make important choices.
-The tool should drive Employee Engagement, as longterm remote work tends to impact the sense of belonging and motivation—it needs to get them involved through engagement mechanics and rewards (for example, our Sociabble platform has a CSR feature built in called “Sociabble Trees,” that rewards employee engagement with real trees planted in their name).
+The internal communication tool should drive Employee Engagement, as longterm remote work tends to impact the sense of belonging and motivation—it needs to get them involved through engagement mechanics and rewards (for example, our Sociabble platform has a CSR feature built in called “Sociabble Trees,” that rewards employee engagement with real trees planted in their name).
 And lastly, it should take into consideration the rules of data privacy, which is more important than ever.
 A secure and private system is a must.

 The Sociabble platform is an example of an IC tool designed to help employees stay informed and engaged with company news.